meetoseh/backend/docs/db/courses.md

   The hero image for the course.
 This is the image that is shown on the course share page.
 Typically this will correspond to the `image_file_id` on a `course_hero_images` row, though this is not required.
+- `share_image_file_id (integer null references image_files(id) on delete set null)`:
+  The share image for the course.
+This is used for the open graph meta images on the generated share page for the course.
+This is generated from a combination of the hero image, series title, and the instructor name.
 - `created_at (real not null)`: When this course record was first created

 ## Schema